blockchainsllc/in3-docs/docs/api-c.md

 static int d_len(const d_token_t *item);
 ```

-Number of elements in the token (only for object or array, other will return 0).
+Number of elements in the token (only for object or array, others will return 0).

 arguments:
 ```eval_rst